alejotoro-o/rlforge/docs/source/semi_gradient_agents.rst

 - **Deep Q-Network (DQN)** — leverages deep neural networks to approximate action-value functions, enabling agents to handle high-dimensional inputs such as images or complex environments.
+- **Deep Q-Network (DQN) PyTorch** — implements de DQN agent using PyTorch, this agent allows to define any PyTorch model as its network.

 These agents demonstrate how function approximation techniques can scale reinforcement learning beyond simple tabular domains, forming the foundation